extremeshok/xshok-proxmox/README.md

 ## xshok-proxmox :: eXtremeSHOK.com Proxmox (pve-edge)

 Note: This is a compilation of Github user made fixes for the original script.
 Installs edge PVE kernel as default.
+OVH related code has been removed, as I can't check it myself.

 ### Optimization / Post Install Script (install-post.sh aka postinstall.sh) *run once*
 *not required if server setup with install-hetzner.sh*